-Yesterday when I was travelling, I got this Email from Google Webmaster tool, notifying that few of my sites are distributing malicious codes, and they started giving warning message (This site may harm your computer) to users accessing my website via Google.
+Yesterday when I was travelling, I got this Email from Google search console, notifying that few of my sites are distributing malicious codes, and they started giving warning message (This site may harm your computer) to users accessing my website via Google.
 Such situations are common, and thanks to Webmaster tool, for notifying me about this issue.
-For the record, Dominder tool which I reviewed sometime back, also sent me an Email letting me know about my site issues with malware.
+For the record, Dominder tool that I reviewed some time back also sent me an Email letting me know about my site issues with malware.

-Here is the official Email which I received from Google Webmaster tool:
+Here is the official Email that I received from Google Webmaster tool:

 We recently discovered that some of your pages can cause users to be infected with malicious software.
 We have begun showing a warning page to users who visit these pages by clicking a search result on Google.com.
 Below is an example URL on your site which can cause users to be infected (space inserted to prevent accidental clicking in case your mail client auto-links URLs):

 Here is a link to a sample warning page:

 We strongly encourage you to investigate this immediately to protect your visitors.
 Although some sites intentionally distribute malicious software, in many cases the webmaster is unaware because:

 2) the site doesn’t monitor for malicious user-contributed content

 3) the site displays content from an ad network that has a malicious advertiser

 If your site was compromised, it’s important to not only remove the malicious (and usually hidden) content from your pages, but to also identify and fix the vulnerability.
 We suggest contacting your hosting provider if you are unsure of how to proceed.
 StopBadware also has a resource page for securing compromised sites:

 Once you’ve secured your site, you can request that the warning be removed by visiting